wagtail/wagtail/docs/advanced_topics/images/amp.rst

     (feel free to skip this part if you're not interested)

-    Modifying the ``request`` would obviously be the easiest way to do this.
+    Modifying the ``request`` object would be the most common way to do this.
     However, the image tag rendering is performed in a part of Wagtail that does not have access to the request.